hris69/Discord.py-Bot-Template/README.md

 ```

 ## How to install all packages and configure your bot
 To start the bot you need to go to the [discord developer portal](https://discord.com/developers/applications) and create a new application.
 Copy the token and insert it in the .env file, of course you need code too!
+### Invite your bot in your server https://discord.com/oauth2/authorize?client_id=your_id_here&scope=bot&permissions=8
+Replace the **your_id_here** with your application ID.
 After you did that, you need to install all the required packages for your bot!
 Install all the requirements with this command:
 ```